munificent/craftinginterpreters/book/closures.md

 closures[1]();
 ```

-- hopefully little more obvious that all close over same var
+At that point, it's clearer that there is only a single `i`.
+Now consider if
-- if use newer `let`:
+you change the program to use the newer `let` keyword:

 ```js
 var closures = [];